razvanaldea89/debug-this/readme.txt

 To extend Debug This for your own needs, please see the [Extend section](http://wordpress.org/extend/plugins/debug-this/other_notes/).

+== Installation ==

+1. Upload to your plugins folder, usually `wp-content/plugins/`
+2. Activate the plugin on the plugin screen.
+3. Navigate to the front-end of your website and hover over the 'Debug This' menu item in the admin bar.

 == Frequently Asked Questions ==

 **How do I use Debug This?**